davidclaveau/lighthouse-web-notes/Week_2/Day_5/Inheritance.md

 ## Method Overriding

-* Sometimes you want a subclass to have a similar but different behavior than a superclass.
+* Sometimes you want a subclass to have similar, but different, behavior than a superclass.

 * Like, having a mentor in the example above say "I am a mentor at LHLs..." before saying "My name is" in the `bio` method.